Policy Number: 111

 1. New faculty should be appointed to the appropriate track based on the individual's qualifications and experiences.
 Institutional needs must be taken into account when appointing faculty to the tenure track.
 The tenured faculty should be those core individuals necessary to carry out the academic missions of the university.
 Refer to HOOP Policy 115 Faculty Tenure.

 2. Letters of offer from the departmental chair/equivalent must set forth general expectations and assignments.
 These expectations and assignments must be compatible with success in the position.
-For example, new junior faculty appointed to tenure-track positions must be given an explicit statement about requirements for scholarship and the amount of protected time that will be available for scholarly activities in the letter of appointment.
+For example, new junior faculty appointed to tenure-track positions must be given an explicit statement about requirements for scholarship and the amount of protected time that will be available for scholarly activities at the time of their appointment.
 It is recognized that assignments may be modified over time as institutional needs change.

 3. Department chairs/equivalents must ensure new faculty are provided with a current copy of the guidelines for establishing rank and tenure, guidance from a designated faculty development officer or mentor, knowledge of and access to the school's policies and procedures and the Handbook of Operating Procedures (HOOP), and the acceptable format for preparation of a curriculum vitae.

 B. Annual Review

-1. Non Tenure-track Faculty: Detailed procedures regarding annual reviews of faculty are contained in the Annual Review Procedures for Non-tenure Track Faculty.
+1. Non Tenure-track Faculty: Detailed procedures regarding annual reviews of non-tenure track faculty are contained in the Annual Review Procedures for Non-tenure Track Faculty.

 C. Six-Year Review

-Detailed procedures regarding six-year reviews of faculty are contained in the Six-Year Review Procedures.
+Detailed procedures regarding six-year reviews of tenured faculty are contained in the Six-Year Review Procedures.